Farrishleclerc/webapp-group-project/README.md

 ### User Side

 - **Register/Login**
-  Users (students, staff) can create an account and sign in securely.
+  Users (students, staff) can sign in through imaalum securely.

 - **View Facilities**
   Display a list of available sports facilities such as futsal courts,volleyball courts, or football field.